parth-darji/digipass/README.md

 - This system manages the data efficiently by using Firebase as a backendless NoSQL database where I have implemented Authentication, Firestore, FCM, Storage, etc.

 I used this application for the SSIP program in Gujarat which stands for Student Startup and Innovation Policy.
 Where I made this application with React Native and Firebase technology.

+# Where to find code

+There are two branches.
+1. digipass
+2. scanner

+You will find the code for DigiPass in the "digipass" branch and the conductor app code in the "scanner" branch.
+These are two different apps for different audiences.